How the Community Councillors are selected

 |Karen MacDougall, Treasurer

-One of the newer members of the council, Karen has lived in Gullane for 8 years since her arrival from London with husband Paul.
-Karen has 3 young children who all attend the local school and she has been an active member of the PTA, Gullane Swim Club, Gullane Hockey Club and the Village Hall to name a few local associations.
+Karen has lived in Gullane for 8 years since her arrival from London with husband Paul.
+Karen has 3 young children who all attend the local school and she has been an active member of the PTA, Gullane Swim Club, Gullane Hockey Club and the Village Hall.
 In her occasional free time Karen hosts a radio show Chatty Women on the local radio station East Coast FM.
 Karen believes that the more you put into something the more you get out of it and that is true of village life.
 She grew up in a village to the West of Glasgow where her parents were actively involved in the local community so fully understands the benefits participation can bring.

 Martin was co-opted on to the Community Council in 2015 to represent the hamlet of West Fenton.
 He and his wife have lived in West Fenton since 2008, moving there soon after he retired as an IT consultant.
 His many interests include sailing, much of it from North Berwick to Elie, and local history.
 He is also a trustee of the Coastal Communities Museum.
 He has a strong interest in protecting and promoting this great coastal area with its long and interesting heritage.